When is the best time to ask my patients for feedback?

-- It’s important to collect and reflect on patient feedback for revalidation, even if you only see patients briefly.
+- It’s important to reflect on patient feedback for revalidation, even if you only see patients briefly.

 - Adapt the way you collect feedback to get responses from a representative sample of patients, for example, by considering the most appropriate time to ask for their feedback.

-- If your patient is unable to give feedback because of their age, you can ask a family member or carer to respond on their behalf.
-However, you should not use this as a default for patients who can respond themselves if reasonable adjustments are made to the process (such as a questionnaire in alternative formats).
+- If your patient is unable to give feedback, for example because of their age, you can ask a family member or carer to respond on their behalf.
+However, you should first check whether reasonable adjustments can be made to the process to allow the patient to respond (such as a questionnaire in another format).

-- Don’t collect or collate feedback responses yourself, or ask your responsible officer or appraiser to do it.
-Use an independent survey provider to process your feedback and give you a personalised report of your results (your employing organisation may arrange).
+- Don’t collect or collate feedback responses yourself, or ask your responsible officer or appraiser to do this.
+Use an independent provider to process your feedback and give you a personalised report of your results (unless your organisation arranges this for you).